-VII.3.3.1 Individual departments will, in consultation with the Dean, formally adopt written standards for the application of these criteria for tenure, permanence, and promotion as described in this Article.
-The written standards are specific to the academic unit.
-They shall be reviewed by the department at least every seven years, and will be made available to Faculty Board and Joint Committee for information and discussion, whereupon they shall be forwarded to the Provost.
-Upon approval by the Provost, these standards shall be binding on all individuals and committees who are engaged in assessing the candidate's application.
+VII.7.1 Individual departments may, in consultation with the Dean, complement the lists of factors to be considered in the evaluation of research, teaching, and service in Articles VII.4, VII.5, VII.6.
+In the event the department develops a list of additional considerations, these are specific to the academic unit and shall be made available to Faculty Board, COAP and Joint Committee for information and discussion, whereupon they shall be forwarded to the Provost.
+Upon approval by the Provost, these lists of additional considerations shall be binding on all individuals and committees who are engaged in assessing the candidate's application.